Lake Information & Safety

 Lake Safety

-Safety is PowerSouth’s number-one value.
-When enjoying the recreational opportunities at Gantt and Point A lakes, please do so with safety as your top priority.
+Safety is our number-one value.
+When enjoying the recreational opportunities at Gantt and Point A lakes, please practice safety as your top priority.

 There are 9 recreation sites available to the public on PowerSouth’s Gantt and Point A Lakes.
 PowerSouth is proud to make these facilities available to residents and visitors of Covington County.
 PowerSouth works closely with the Covington County Commission, Alabama Department of Environmental Management, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers and Federal Energy Regulatory Commission to be a good steward of the land and to protect the lakes and surrounding environment.
 Please help us keep the lakes clean for all to enjoy and remember the following while enjoying the lakes and PowerSouth’s Recreational Facilities:

-• WARNING: Water conditions in this area are subject to change without further notice.
-Life jackets should be worn at all times when entering the river below Gantt and Point A dams.
+WARNING: Water conditions in this area are subject to change without further notice.
+Life jackets should be worn at all times when entering the lakes or the river below Gantt and Point A dams.
 To ensure your safety, follow all posted signs pertaining to the lakes and PowerSouth’s Recreational Facilities.
 Please review PowerSouth’s Lake Information – Safety section on this page for more information.

 Point A Lake Facilities